 19-Jan-2016 Dear Editor,

 Thank you for the invitation to submit a revised version of our manuscript ELE-01135-2015, now entitled ‘Butterfly seed predators mediate shifts in selection on flowering phenology in their host plant’.
-We found the comments by you and the three reviewers very helpful and think that thoroughly revising the manuscript according to these suggestions has substantially improved the manuscript.
+We found the comments by you and the three reviewers very helpful and think that thoroughly revising the manuscript according to these suggestions has substantially improved it.
 We now discuss to what extent our results can provide insight into evolutionary patterns and we have added results from additional analyses examining variation in selection among populations where the butterflies are present.
 In the revision, we also acknowledge that our patterns are based on observational data.
 We agree with Reviewer 2 and 3 that this fact limits our ability to make inferences regarding the effects of ant abundance on butterfly-mediated selection in host plant populations.
 Although we have not completely eliminated the part about ants in this version, we have downplayed the role of community context considerably in the current version.

 Below, we provide a point-by-point list with answers to all questions and detailing the changes made in response to each of the comments.